THE IMPACT

 1. Course-specific suggested questions surfaced upfront to help users get started, replacing the original hidden overlay

 StudyClues is the student-facing AI chatbot at LearningClues, an AI-powered learning platform for higher education.
-Unlike generic AI tools like ChatGPT, StudyClues only responds using a course's own materials: lecture videos, course documents, and announcements from the LMS.
-Each response includes in-text citations to the exact lecture moment or PDF page that generated it.
+Unlike generic AI Tools like ChatGPT and Claude…

 StudyClues Demo

-The engineering team was actively building three new AI capabilities that needed clear entry points.
+The engineering team is actively building three new AI capabilities that need clear entry points.

 Discoverability Issues

-A sister product for generating course-based practice tests was getting low engagement despite a need for it expressed by client institutions and end-users.
+A sister product for generating practice tests is getting low engagement despite needs expressed by end-users.

 1. Designing for Moving Targets